camarman/GTRPy/docs/user_guide.md

     t, x, y, z, r, v, r, theta, phi, rho, sigma, psi, eta, tau, xi, T, X

 Or you can simply choose one of the predefined coordinate systems.
-Currently predefined coordinates in 4D are;
+Currently predefined coordinates in 4D are:

     1. Cartesian Coordinates
     2. Cylindrical Coordinates